Does Texas Have a Transfer Tax? A Quick Guide

 Capital gains are computed on the difference between the sale price and the property’s purchase price, adjusted for various factors, including selling costs.
 These are levied at the federal level, so you will still be responsible for these costs despite not paying transfer taxes.

-Estimating transfer taxes for your home sale
+Estimating the total costs from your home sale

 Despite not having to worry about the Texas transfer tax, you should get a preliminary estimate of what you could earn from selling your Texas home.
 Try HomeLight’s Net Proceeds Calculator.